Bad hair day?

 Side note: I can’t find a true definition of a blowout — nor have I ever had one — but it’s just a blow-drying technique to smooth out your unruly hair.
 Think of any celebrity with amazing hair; they’ve probably had one.

 What Does a Virtual Receptionist for Drybar Do?

-Your job is to answer incoming calls from customers who need to set up appointments — or sooth those with complaints.
+Your job is to answer incoming calls from customers who need to set up appointments — or soothe those with complaints.

 You’ll need to be energetic, articulate and comfortable operating a computer.
 You should know a little something about Drybar’s services and products — and be able to define a blowout better than I can.

-If you live in Arkansas, California, Oregon or Rhode Island, sorry: Drybar isn’t hiring in those states, but here’s where you can find other work-from-home jobs.
+If you live in Arkansas, California, New York, Oregon, Rhode Island or Washington, sorry: Drybar isn’t hiring in those states, but here’s where you can find other work-from-home jobs.

-The next most important requirement is your availability: This job requires you to operate on the weekends only.
+The next most important requirement is your availability: This job requires you to operate on Friday to Sunday.
 You set your hours.
 As long as you work 15 hours between Friday, Saturday and/or Sunday, you’re good as gold.

-The call center is open Fridays and Saturdays, 7 a.m. to midnight, and 7 a.m. to 10 p.m. on Sundays so the hours are really flexible.
+The call center is open Fridays and Saturdays, 7 a.m. to midnight, and Sundays from 7 a.m. to 10 p.m., so the hours are really flexible.
 You could easily knock your 15 hours out on Friday and Saturday and relax on Sunday.

-Training is required — and unpaid — and it lasts 5 hours for 5 days, and it’s all online.
+Training is required — and unpaid.
+It lasts five hours per day for five days, and it’s all online.